richafnu/Viva/Viva/glint/setup/send-employee-attributes.md

 ## 4. Review

 Review a summary of all selections made in attribute setup and use the **Go Back** option to make any corrections before moving forward.
-The review step includes the following sections:
+The review step includes:

 - Summary
 - User Attributes